UNDP-Data/geohub-data-pipeline/README.md

 # geohub-data-pipeline
 The "geohub-data-pipeline" is an API endpoint that receives the filepath from uploads on the [Geohub](https://github.com/UNDP-Data/geohub) platform and converts them to Cloud-Optimized GeoTIFF (COG) or PMTiles format and stores them in an Azure Blob storage container.
-This project is designed to be run in a Docker container on AKS.
+This project is designed to be run in a Docker container on AKS as a deployment.

 ## Getting Started